 IV.
 Purpose of This Policy

-This policy is designed to outline the due process provided to a medical student who takes exception to the grade or assessment received during course work in the MD program at MUSC.
+This policy is designed to outline the due process provided to a medical student who wishes to contest the grade or narrative assessment received during course work in the MD Degree program.

 V. Who Should Be Knowledgeable about This Policy